paulosuzart/paulosuzart.github.io/_posts/2017-07-29-sangria-without-case-classes-pt2.md

 There is a trick here.
 The resolvers are different and I'll show why and how in a minute.
 First take a look at the `age` resolve function.
 It is a normal Sangria way to resolve a field from a `Val` stored in the `Context` here named `ctx `.
 That is, the query resolver returns a Value of type `HMap[PersistentIS]` and this resolve function extracts the needed field from it.

-The point here is that we need to know the type of the result value (a `Int` for `age`) but also the same of the field.
+The point is that we need to know the type of the result value (a `Int` for `age`) but also the same of the field.
 I wanted to get rid of both and use just `defaultResolve` but so far I couldn't wipe them.
-But at least the field name I managed to get rid of. **Not that the code that I'm showing below has the intention solely to get rid of the field name while extracting it from the HMap[PersistentIS]`, but allows for a mora dynamic configuration of GraphQL as well as its resolve functions**.
+But at least the field name I managed to get rid of. **Not that the code that I'm showing below has the sole intention to get rid of the field name while extracting it from the `HMap[PersistentIS]`, but allows for a mora dynamic configuration of GraphQL as well as its resolve functions**.

 Here we go!
 A lot of code at first but in summary what is involved is a type class that defines a get method, instances of this type class for `Int` and `String`.
 And as a extra step the definition of the `defaultResolve[Res]`: